Christopher A. Clark

 sweetpotato cultivar decline

-long been recognized that sweetpotato cultivars decline in
+that sweetpotato cultivars decline in yield and quality

-yield and quality performance after they are released and
+performance over years after they are released and even the

-even the most popular cultivars are replaced about every
+most popular cultivars are replaced about every 15-20

-15-20 years.
-The reasons for the decline have not been well
+years.
+The reasons for this decline have not been well

 defined but it is thought that accumulation of viruses